hugs/cranium/README.md

 * Automatic build and deploy on a push to the Github repository
 * Advertise build results on Hipchat
 * Very fast (starts up in less than a second, page load typically less than 500ms)
-* Easy to set up (create a job in 1 minute, set up hook to Github and Hipchat in 2)
+* Easy to set up (create a project in 1 minute, set up hook to Github and Hipchat in 2)
 * All-purpose: can build and deploy any type of project, whatever the technology used is
 * Smart support for Node.js projects (only reinstall dependencies if